Recent Examples of rhabdomyolysis from the Web

 About five months into her expedition, in Fort Morgan, Colo., McCarthy was diagnosed with rhabdomyolysis, a rare but dangerous condition linked with extreme physical exertion, in which muscle breaks down and releases a protein into the bloodstream.

 One cause of rhabdomyolysis is extreme exercise, which damages soft muscle tissue and can cause discolored urine and lead to kidney damage.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'rhabdomyolysis.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of rhabdomyolysis
+Origin and Etymology of rhabdomyolysis

-Medical Definition of rhabdomyolysis
+medical Definition of rhabdomyolysis

 Seen and Heard